Eduard Gafencu

-Eduard Gafencu (born February 9, 1993) is a Romanian professional kickboxer and boxer.
-He currently competes in the Dynamite Fighting Show.
+Eduard Gafencu (born February 9, 1993) is a Romanian kickboxer and former boxer.
+He currently competes in the Welterweight division for Glory.
 Gafencu is the first fighter to become a two-division Colosseum Tournament champion, holding titles in two weight classes simultaneously.
+He has also competed for Dynamite Fighting Show (DFS).

 As of 18 August 2020, he is the #14 ranked welterweight in the world, according to the International Professional Combat Council (IPCC).

-In February 2021, Gafencu signed with Glory.

 Early life

 Gafencu played soccer from 7 to 14 years old, but quit after an injury.
 He also practiced swimming.
 Gafencu then started boxing at the age of 15, but after a short while he switched to kickboxing.
 At the age of 16 and a half, he had his first fight and practiced kickboxing until the age of 21, culminating in a three-year hiatus.

 Professional kickboxing career

 Gafencu entered the professional circuit in 2017, after being initiated by the coach Gabriel Moț from Top Fighters Club and taken over from Arnold Nagy (Metalbox) by the Ruben Stoia Boxing Club.